blom/puppet-influxdb/README.md

 * `package_ensure`: Ensure the presence (`present` or `installed`) or absence (`absent`) of the gem (default: `present`).
-The `package` type is currently not used to install the gem due to a bug in Puppet - see the [manifest][3] for more information.
+The `package` type is currently not used to install the gem due to a bug in Puppet - see the [manifest][4] for more information.

-### Providers
+### Types and providers

-The providers can take an optional configuration hash where the keys correspond to the values that the [Ruby client][4] accepts.
+The types below can take an optional configuration hash where its keys correspond to the values that the Ruby library (used to talk to the InfluxDB instance) accepts.
 For example:

     $influxdb_config = {
       host     => 'localhost',